sebastian-montero/sebastian-montero.github.io/content/about.md

 <br/>
 My previous work and other projects can be found below:

-- Worked as a Research Analyst at **McKinsey & Company**, advising Fortune 500 clients on their M&A strategies with NLP-based analytic solutions that map startup ecosystems and patent publications to uncover investment and innovation trends.
+- Worked at **McKinsey & Company**, advising Fortune 500 clients on their M&A strategies with NLP-based analytic solutions that map startup ecosystems and patent publications to uncover investment and innovation trends.
-- Developed **Moodflix**, a movie recommendation engine that uses LLM encoding and static vector indexes to suggest films based on the user's mood. (link)
+- Developed **Moodflix**, a movie recommendation engine that uses LLM encoding and static vector indexes to suggest films based on the user's mood. [here](https://moodflix.streamlit.app)
 - Developed **BlogLog**, a blog-based social app that allows users to save and rate blogs while following friends to track and engage with their reading activity, creating a shared social reading experience.
 - Contributed to open source projects including PyTorch Geometric and OpenAI's retrieval plugin.

 <br/>
-Apart from work, I also enjoy [music production](https://soundcloud.com/smxnt/popular-tracks), running a small movie club, [film street photography](/brutalism) and practising submission grappling.
+Apart from work, I also enjoy [music production](https://soundcloud.com/smxnt/popular-tracks), [film street photography](/brutalism), practising submission grappling, and running a small movie club.

 If you would like to chat, please reach out through any of my socials.
 I rotate my email with Hide My Email to avoid spam so in case you reach out, I'll reply with my actual email. 🛰️